Bubblipathic/BSCS-3-3-G5---PEGASUS-Syntax-Annalyzer/README.md

 **Section:** Group 5

+## RUN: Analyzer.py

 ## Note:

-Lexical can be shown through the UI
+Lexical can be shown through the UI,

 but the Syntax Analyzer is just in the terminal